 NOVA introduced the First-Year Experience (FYE) to provide first-year students with academic, career and social support during their first year of college.
-FYE encompasses a number of programs and events including Student Orientation Advising & Registration (SOAR), New Student Orientation (NSO), Student Development/College Success Courses (ex.
-SDV 100), GPS For Success Advising, FYE Convocation, Common Experiences and Peer Mentoring.
+FYE encompasses a number of programs and events including New Student Orientation (NSO), Student Development/College Success Courses (ex.
+SDV 100), and First Year Advising.

 National Research on First-Year Experience

 The Policy Center on the First Year of College

 This is an independent, nonprofit, higher education policy, advocacy and research center located at 400 North Broad Street, Brevard, NC.
 The work of the Policy Center is currently supported by the Lumina Foundation for Education and is an extension of the work of John N. Gardner and his colleagues at the University of South Carolina’s National Resource Center for The First-Year Experience and Students in Transition.
 The two centers work cooperatively on issues of central concern for the success of first year college students.